GENERAL LLM Pick the Program that Works for You

 - Co-op: All LLM students in good academic standing spend a quarter (10-11 weeks) completing a full-time legal practice experience.
 Co-op is an integral part of the LLM curriculum — no less important than your 33 credits of course work.
 Northeastern has developed placement opportunities with law firms, companies, clinics, court houses, government agencies, community organizations, NGOs and advocacy groups around the world.
 Where you do your co-op — where in the world and where within the profession — is up to you.
-The LLM Professional Development Advisor Meredith Aherne will work with you to define where you want to go on co-op and refine how you present your qualifications.
+The LLM Associate Director, Professional Development, Meredith Aherne will work with you to define where you want to go on co-op and refine how you present your qualifications.
 Together, you will find the co-op opportunity that best meets your unique goals.

 More about Electives